JonathanSalwan/ROPgadget/README.md

 Build
 -----

 Run `make` you idiot.
-You're going to need python3 for the 64bit gadget generation.
+You're going to need python3.
+This is required.

 Usage
 -----